tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/vanilla_mpnn/VanillaMPNNGraphUpdate.md

 `reduce_type`<a id="reduce_type"></a>
 </td>
 <td>
-How to pool the messages from edges to receiver nodes.
-Can be any name from `tfgnn.get_registered_reduce_operation_names()`, defaults to "sum".
+How to pool the messages from edges to receiver nodes; defaults to `"sum"`.
+Can be any reduce_type understood by `tfgnn.pool()`, including concatenations like `"sum|max"` (but mind the increased dimension of the result and the growing number of model weights in the next-state layer).
 </td>
 </tr><tr>
 <td>